Introduction

 Binary tree roll examples

-In some cases, when the topology of the tree is such that when viewed at a ±90° angle it appears as though certain nodes have two parents, the visual effect of the roll operation may lose its acuity.
+In some cases, when the topology of the tree is such that when viewed at a ±90° angle it appears as though certain nodes have two parents, the visual effect of the roll transformation may lose its acuity.
 Nevertheless, the equivalence between the correlated traversals always holds.
 For instance, consider the binary tree T2 from the previous example and its clockwise-rolled counterpart T3 shown below.

 Pseudocode and complexity